SahilSuman1011/CRM-Django/README.md

 # 🧩 Django CRM — Customer Relationship Management System

 A **modern Django-based CRM platform** designed to help you manage customers, track events, analyze engagement, and automate workflows.
-This project evolves from Django fundamentals to production-grade deployment — including authentication, analytics, event tracking, and integrations with Google APIs.

 ---

 ## 🚀 Project Overview